AnthonyCxx/Notes-and-Writeups/C#/InputAndOutput/Input.md

 > Reference: [How to Read a Character in C#](https://www.includehelp.com/dot-net/methods-to-read-a-character-in-c-sharp.aspx)

 ## Console.Beep()
-Plays a [bell character], which is often used to indicate some error or prohibited action.
+Plays a [bell character](https://en.wikipedia.org/wiki/Bell_character), which is often used to indicate some error or prohibited action.
 ```C#
 System.Console.Beep();
 ```